 To aid the documentation process, RCPD offers guidelines and fillable forms below to facilitate the provision of needed clarity and detail from treating professionals.
 Submission of these fillable forms or equivalent will speed the registration process.
 Documentation can be submitted to the student's or employee's assigned specialist via email, mail, fax, or drop off to the RCPD office (120 Bessey Hall).

 - Psychiatric Documentation

 - Other Conditions including little person/dwarfism, speech, and hands/arms

 - Assistance Animal Request Form

 - Assistance Animal in University Housing Documentation Form

 - Air Conditioning in University Housing Request Form. **There are two air conditioning processes at MSU (RCPD and LiveOn).
 Please review our air conditioning page and contact your specialist with questions BEFORE having this form filled.

 Next Steps- Determining Accommodations

 After documentation of a disability has been provided and a needs assessment is completed, reasonable accommodations are determined.
-RCPD will provide students with a Verified Individualized Services and Accommodations (VISA) and employees with a Statement of Employee Accommodation Determination(SEAD).
-The VISA and SEAD documents provide, (a) verification of disability and registration status with the RCPD (b) an outline of reasonable accommodations.
+RCPD will provide students with an Accommodation Letter and employees with a Statement of Employee Accommodation Determination(SEAD).
+The Accommodations Letter and SEAD documents provide, (a) verification of disability and registration status with the RCPD (b) an outline of reasonable accommodations.

 Review the Get Started page for additional information about registering with RCPD, accommodations, and resources.